OSGConnect/connectbook/start/data/stashcache.md

 For input and output files >1GB in size, OSG Connect's StashCache should be used for transferring these input and output files to and from OSG login and execute servers.
-StashCache is a transparent and reliable system that caches your large files at sites across the country for faster delivery of large files.
+StashCache is a transparent and reliable system that caches your larger files at sites across the country for faster delivery to and from execute nodes.
 StashCache is an alternative method *specifically* for transferring **larger** files needed for or produced by your jobs and requires additional HTCondor submit file script details and additional steps in the executable bash script used for your jobs.